AVIN4SH/dEX/README.md

 npx hardhat run --network localhost scripts/2_seed-exchange.js
 ```

-# To run tests follow these steps:
+# To run tests only follow these steps:

 To run all tests together: